 3) If your child has a “luvvy” (special blanket or toy to make them feel comfortable), be sure to bring it with you to the visit, even if they only use it in bed at home.
 This will help comfort them.

 5) Bring snacks and drinks.
 You never know if you will have to wait a while for the doctor to see you, or just sit and wait for a test result.
 Sugar has been found to be a natural pain reliever in babies, and I find that breast milk or formula for babies, juice or a lollipop for toddlers, calms them down faster than anything else after shots.
-One caveat- do not let them eat/drink during the visit, especially if they will have their throat checked, as the food pieces can get in the way of the doctor having a good look, and can interfere with tests, like the one for strep throat.
+One caveat- do not let them eat/drink during the visit, especially if they will have their throat checked (like for sore throat or tummy pains), as the food pieces can get in the way of the doctor having a good look, and can interfere with tests, such as the one for strep throat.

 8) Bring ANY MEDICATION you have given your child, even if your doctor prescribed it, it is herbal, or over-the-counter.
 This is the best way to avoid diagnosis and medication errors.

 9) Entertainment.
 Quiet books, reusable stickers, or even movies on your phone are a good way to keep children quiet while waiting for the physician or nurse.
-These can also be good tools for calming children down if they get upset.
+These can also be good tools for calming children down if they get upset during the visit.
+I do NOT recommend these as temper tamers for everyday use, but they are fine on special occasions.

 11) If you need a copy of vaccination records or school forms, contact the office in advance, and do not forget your paperwork!
 You should also bring your insurance card (if you have one and expect the insurance to cover your visit) each time.